Wasserstein-2 Generative Networks: Experiments

 \section{Experiments}

-In this section, we experimentally evaluate the proposed model on practical tasks.
-The code is written on \textbf{PyTorch} framework and is publicly available at
+In this section, we experimentally evaluate the proposed model.
+In Subsection \ref{sect:gauss}, we apply our method to estimate optimal transport maps in the Gaussian setting.
 In Subsection \ref{sect:latent}, we consider latent space mass transport.
 In Subsection \ref{sect:cgan}, we experiment with image-to-image style translation.
-In Appendix \ref{sec-exp2}, we provide training details and \textbf{additional experiments} on color transfer, domain adaptation and toy examples (and compare our method with non-minimax approach \cite{makkuva2019optimal}).
-The architectures of input convex networks that we use (\textbf{DenseICNN} and \textbf{ConvICNN}) are described in Appendix \ref{sec-icnn}.
-All the provided results are not intended to represent the state-of-the-art for any particular task -- the goal is to demonstrate the feasibility of our approach and architectures.
+In Appendix \ref{sec-exp2}, we provide training details and \textbf{additional experiments} on color transfer, domain adaptation and toy examples.
+The architectures of input convex networks that we use (Dense/Conv ICNNs) are described in Appendix \ref{sec-icnn}.
+The provided results are not intended to represent the state-of-the-art for any particular task -- the goal is to show the feasibility of our approach and architectures.